discretize/discretize-guides/builds/guardian/power-willbender/index.md

 </Warning>

-<Specialization name="Willbender" text="Power Willbender"/> has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="Vulnerability"/>.
+The <Specialization name="Willbender" text="Power Willbender"/> has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="Vulnerability"/>.
 The build offers a unique party wide offensive buff by sharing <Skill name="bane signet"/> for 216 <Attribute name="Power"/> and also strong on-demand defensive support with <Skill id="62532"/> and other useful skills such as <Skill id="9251"/> and <Skill name="standyourground"/>.
 It benefits from slaying potions and slaying sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.

 <Divider text="Equipment"/>